sfacista/Coati/README.md

 Although other fields may appear, and gene names/descriptors are optional for bed files, this program expects them.

+Output:
+For the time being, the output file is in tab separated value format.
+The headers let you know which metric you are looking at.

 Things not tested:
 - Offsets that might break the program.
 - Tile lengths & gaps that might break the program.